-- a. to be notified immediately and in detail of the charges against him, of his rights, and to have the possibility created to notify his family or relatives; - b. to have sufficient time and facilities to prepare his defense; - c. to have the assistance of a translator without charge, when he does not speak or understand the Albanian language; - ç. to be defended by himself or with the assistance of a legal defender chosen by him; to communicate freely and privately with him, as well as to be provided free defense when he does not have sufficient means; - d. to question witnesses who are present and to seek the appearance of witnesses, experts and other persons who can clarify the facts.
+- b. to have sufficient time and facilities to prepare his defense; - Trial in native language of accused c. to have the assistance of a translator without charge, when he does not speak or understand the Albanian language; - d. to be defended by himself or with the assistance of a legal defender chosen by him; to communicate freely and privately with him, as well as to be provided free defense when he does not have sufficient means; - e. to question witnesses who are present and to seek the appearance of witnesses, experts and other persons who can clarify the facts.

-- 1. No one may be compelled to testify against himself or his family or to confess his guilt. - 2.
-No one may be declared guilty on the basis of data collected in an unlawful manner.
+- 1. No one may be compelled to testify against himself or his family or to confess his guilt. - No one may be declared guilty on the basis of data collected in an unlawful manner.